Protect Your Chimney from Leaks and Water Penetration

 - The chimney cap

-- And the condition of the chimney itself (to see whether it is cracked, deteriorated or missing mortar joints)
+- And the condition of the chimney itself (to see whether it is cracked, deteriorated, or missing mortar joints) and surrounding areas.

-This type of comprehensive approach allows us to make a professional evaluation and give you recommendations for addressing the real problem.
+This comprehensive approach allows us to make a professional evaluation and give you recommendations for addressing the real problem.

 Why Waterproof Your Chimney